 Not really on the top of most people’s lists, but I love a good woolen undergarment.
 When we traveled to Scotland during their cold, rainy season, I begged my husband to let me buy wool thermals for the kids.
-He thought the purchase was too expensive to wear for such a short period of time.
+He thought the purchase was too expensive to wear for such a short time.
 I eventually agreed.
 However, now that we have a long winter to look forward to, he might relent.
 Since our blood is thin from living in a warmer climate, extra layers are just what my kids need to keep up with their Midwest friends.

 5. Outside Bonfires

 Bonfires have their place in summer camping, but I also think they are pretty wonderful during the winter.
 Add some mugs of hot chocolate, blankets, and maybe a Christmas movie on the laptop, and you have the perfect recipe for hygge!
 I also vaguely remember making broom bread over an open fire when I was younger with a friend’s family, which I think would be perfect for celebrating the winter solstice.